unger/SafeMapper/README.md

 The goal with SafeMapper is to have an exception free and extremly fast mapper between primitive and complex types.

-The project is highly influenced by AutoMapper, EmitMapper and FastMapper.
+The project is influenced by AutoMapper, EmitMapper and FastMapper.

 ##Key features